 Minority co-productions VAF

-Applications for production support can be submitted on application dates by a production company (a legal entity, not a one-man business or general partnership) that has been based based in the Kingdom of the Netherlands, a member state of the EU or the EEA or Switzerland for at least two years and that produces and exploits films and other audiovisual productions on a continuous basis.
+Applications for production support can be submitted on application dates by the Dutch minority coproduction company (a legal entity, not a one-man business or general partnership) that has been based based in the Kingdom of the Netherlands, a member state of the EU or the EEA or Switzerland for at least two years and that produces and exploits films and other audiovisual productions on a continuous basis.

 The production company will be represented by the Dutch minority co-producer (click here).
-He/she will have had prime responsibility as a majority producer for the realisation of:
+This producer will have had prime responsibility as a majority producer for the realisation of:

-- a minimum of one feature film with a cinema release in the Netherlands (feature film application);
+- a minimum of one (animated) feature film with a theatrical release in the Netherlands (feature film application);

-- a minimum of one (long) documentary with a cinema release in the Netherlands (documentary application).
+- a minimum of one featured length documentary with a theatrical release in the Netherlands (documentary application).

 Feature film: